QuantumFusion-network/spec/docs/ADR/0020-scaffolding-frontend.md

 **Testing Approach:**
 Performance testing with dashboard load times and wizard interaction responsiveness, usability testing with Web2 developers for educational effectiveness, accessibility testing across assistive technologies and diverse user needs, mobile testing across device types and network conditions, state persistence testing with session recovery scenarios

+## Advice

+- Download immediately, upload to your own github OR you need to start again (Alisher Khassanov, 2025-08-06)
+- Track user activity on the client side.
+Then we may offer better default option for that (Alisher Khassanov, 2025-08-06)

 ## References

 - [React Documentation and TypeScript Integration](https://react.dev/)